PeterBid/Vivi-Adventure-Game/README.md

 ## Controls

 Press Restart button to restart the game
-Press Reset HighScore button to reset the highscore
+Press Reset HighScore button to reset the high score

 ↑ to move up
 ↓ to move down